 Aid for soundproofing work on a dwelling near an airport

-Verified 05 January 2024 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 09 January 2025 - Directorate for Legal and Administrative Information (Prime Minister)

-You live next to one of the 12 main airports in France and you want to soundproof your accommodation?
-You can receive financial assistance.
+Do you live next to one of the 11 main airports in France and suffer from noise pollution?
+You can receive financial assistance to soundproof your accommodation (apartment or house).
 This help also allows you to have an acoustic study of your home carried out.
-The aid is paid by the airport operator after your soundproofing work has been carried out and once your work invoice has been sent.
+We'll tell you what you need to know.

 YesHowever, if you live next to an airport, the airport operator can provide you with financial assistance to soundproof your accommodation (apartment or house).

-The airport must be affected by a noise disturbance plan (the 12 main airports in France are).
+The airport must be affected by a noise disturbance plan.

 The sound disturbance plan (PGS) notes the actual discomfort experienced around the airport by identifying 3 zones (I, II, III).
 Zone I corresponds to the highest noise level.